Cebu–Cordova Link Expressway: Design

 The bridge spans 8.9 km and is the longest and tallest in the Philippines, surpassing the San Juanico Bridge, which crosses Leyte and Samar, and the Candaba Viaduct along the North Luzon Expressway.
 It was designed by the Spanish firms Carlos Fernandez Casado (CFC) and SENER Ingeniería y Sistemas, while the local firm DCCD Engineering Corporation and the Danish firm COWI are the owner's engineers.
+The Spanish firm FHECOR was responsible for the Independent Checking Engineering.
 The bridge was built through a joint venture between Spanish firm Acciona and Philippine firms First Balfour and DMCI.
 Connecting Cebu City and Cordova, the 27 m bridge is meant to serve an alternate route serving Mactan–Cebu International Airport, capable of serving at least 40,000 vehicles daily.

 The 390 m main span of the CCLEX is cable-stayed and is supported by 145 m twin tower pylons.
 The design of the pylons was inspired by the historic Magellan's Cross Pavilion.
 The main span will have a 51 m navigation clearance, which allows ships to traverse the bridge.
 Viaduct approach bridges and a causeway will also form part of the CCLEX, as well as toll road facilities on an artificial island.
 The toll facilities' design is inspired by the eight-rayed sun of the Philippine flag.